Arts of the Americas

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

+Carved antler roach spreader.
 Designs made up of incised lines and pierced or "cut out' shapes elaborate the form of this flattened section of elk antler.
 The upper end of this hair ornament is a carved, elongated semi-circle, rounded at the top, but it is cut at the bottom to suggest the form of two figures which emerge at the shoulders, as if headless, with slightly flexed knees.
 The figures' torsos have cut triangular shapes pointing downwards.
 The elongated, lower section of the ornament is pierced with circles, a semicircle, narrow or linear crescents, and two pointed ovals.
 Each of the "cut-outs" is surrounded with an incised outline, most of them rubbed with red pigment, with the following exceptions: the inner legs of the two figures, on the shins from the knee to the ankle, are rubbed in black.
 A horn shaped outline is also rubbed in black.
 At the rounded end, beyond the bone tube is a cross, cut through the flat piece of antler.
 A faded ribbon, now off-white, is tied to the bone tube and a thin piece of thong is knotted underneath the tube, on the unornamented side of the antler plate.
-The spreader has lost any remnant of feathers or woodpecker beak that once may have adorned it coming out of the femural bone tube.
+The spreader has lost any remnant of feathers or woodpecker beak that once may have adorned it coming out of the femoral bone tube.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome